finance-code-regulation/S63/README.md

 </br>
 The Series 63 Exam focuses on state securities regulations, so understanding the nuances of state laws in addition to federal securities laws is crucial.
 This course uses a variety of study materials, practice exams, and review sessions to solidify your understanding of the material. </br>

-Our program is designed to best position you to pass the Series 63 exam on the first attempt.</br>
+Our program is designed to best position you to pass the Series 63 exam on the first attempt by using Q&A after each section and in aggregate as the course moves forward from one module to the next.</br>

 **I. Introduction to Series 63 Exam**</br>
 &nbsp; A. &nbsp; &nbsp; Scope of Series 63 Exam Sections.</br>